 It happens all the time!
 But if you know how to spot these scams, you’ll protect yourself from getting caught in them.

-So how can you know something’s a scam?
+So how can you know when a training course or job opportunity is a scam?
 How can you separate the facts from the crap?
 Here are a few tips to help you do just that.

 Tip #1: They make lofty promises.

 If the opportunity seems too good to be true, chances are it’s a scam.
 Building a career working from home takes hard work, so if this opportunity promises a lot of money for little work, steer clear!

 It’s often a sure sign of a scam when a program guarantees you’ll make money just by purchasing it.

 With my Proofread Anywhere courses, while I do guarantee you’ll have all the tools, resources, practice, and support you’ll need to work as a proofreader, I will never, ever put a blanket guarantee you’ll earn money simply by taking the course.